dieselpoint/norm/README.md

 ```

 Note that you don't have to subclass Entity; you can use it directly.
 Subclassing is useful for telling the system
-about the table name and the primary key, and for adding table-specific methods.
+about the table name and the primary key and for adding table-specific methods.

 By default, the table name is the lowercased class name, and the primary key is tablename + "Id".
 Override `.getTableName()` and `.getPrimaryKeyName()` to
 specify custom names.